hyiltiz/0ad-unit-analysis/Readme.txt

 The script can be customized to change the units that are considered, since loading all units make sit slightly unreadable.
 By default it loads all citizen soldiers and all champions.

-To change this, change the "LoadTemplatesIfParent" variable.
+To change this, change the `LoadTemplatesIfParent` variable.
 You can also consider only some civilizations.
 You may also filter some templates based on their name, if you want to remove specific templates.

 The HTML page comes with a JS extension that allows to filter and sort in-place, to help with comparisons.
-You can disable this by disabling javascript or by changing the "AddSortingOverlay" parameter in the script.
+You can disable this by disabling javascript or by changing the `AddSortingOverlay` parameter in the script.

 This extension, called TableFilter, is released under the MIT license.
 The version I used was the one found at https://github.com/koalyptus/TableFilter/

 All contents of this folder are under the MIT License.

+Use the following code to update the function call dependency graph.
+It is dynamic, and allows quickly getting familiarzed with the analyzer. pip3 install pyan3==1.1.1 python3 -m pyan unitTables.py --uses --no-defines --colored --grouped --annotated --html > fundeps.html

 Enjoy!